LMHoang-3003/SpringCommerce/README.md

     - Specification:
         - Used for dynamic queries in the repository layer.
 It allows flexible querying using JPA Criteria API.
         - Containing: `OrderItemSpecification.java`.
+##  All required steps in order to get the application run on a local computer